Undran/Mongolia-AirPollution-CoalBan/code/README.md

 # EDA Notebook: compare_pre_post.ipynb
 ## Purpose
 This Jupyter Notebook performs basic exploratory data analysis (EDA) on the OpenAQ Ulaanbaatar air quality datasets (2015–2018 and 2020–2024).
-The analysis evaluates the impact of Mongolia’s 2019 raw coal ban on PM2.5 and PM10 levels in Ger districts.
+The analysis evaluates the impact of Mongolia’s 2019 raw coal ban on PM2.5 levels in Ger districts.

 ## Contents / Steps